-However, rolling the dice isn't allowed in case of a second catastrophe being played in the same round of the game.
-Thus, there is no more checking rescue cards and the Machine has to face the damage.
+However, no further check is allowed in case of a second catastrophe being played in the same round of the game.
+In this case, the Machine has to face the full damage.

 4.7 PLAYING CARDS AGAINST THE MACHINE

 When playing Espionage, cards are revealed according to the hand card level.
 The human attacker may choose one card and place it in the discard pile.
 The remaining cards are shuffled back under the machine's draw pile.